.

 Best Shoes for Kids with Low Muscle Tone

 The shoes I recommend are available in medium (M), wide (W), and extra wide (XW) widths.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.
+This allows us to create free content and resources for many families around the world.

 I recommend shoes that come with shoelaces instead of velcro closure as shoelaces provide better support and stability than velcro shoes.
 Always make sure that you are tying your kids’ shoes comfortably tight.
 I understand that for most families it’s hard to keep up with untied shoelaces, but trust me when I tell you that they make a big difference in helping and improving your child’s stability.